rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 ``` haskell
 mapMaybe :: (a -> Maybe b) -> [a] -> Maybe [b]
 ```
 if the requirements cared about errors.
 I am not necessarily advocating for avoiding abstractions,  just for not forgetting about errors on the way.
-Don't throw the baby out with the bathwater
+Don't throw the baby out with the bathwater.

 I am sure I do not have a full understanding of why and how `Maybe` is overused.
 The intent of this post is to try to start a discussion.